Yitzi2/Constrained-Randomizer/README.md

 * A performance.md file estimating the algorithm's performance under various input conditions

-This function is based on work I originally did for my unofficial patch to the game Sid Meier's Alpha Centauri.
+This function is based on work I originally did for my unofficial patch to the game Sid Meier's Alpha Centauri; more information about said patch can be found at http://alphacentauri2.info/wiki/Yitzi's_patch (external link).